notyouriiz/Image_Processing/Readme.md

 4. **Histograms and contrast enhancement**
 5. **Spatial and frequency domain filters**

-…we can build strong foundations for advanced applications in **computer vision, AI, and multimedia systems**.
+we can build strong foundations for advanced applications in **computer vision, AI, and multimedia systems**.

----